How to take Wegovy in 7 easy steps

 Step 7: Dispose of your pen safely

-Safely disposing of needles and pens immediately after injecting is just as important as injecting your dose properly.
+Safely disposing of needles immediately after injecting is just as important as injecting your dose properly.
 Failure to do so can result in injury and cross contamination.

 Remember the cap we kept to the side?
 This is where it comes in handy.
 On a flat surface, lean the needle tip into the outer cap, being cautious not to touch the needle or the outer cap.
 Once the needle is covered, push the cap completely on.